zayarmoekaung/wrongulator/README.md

 ### Contributing

-* Edit src/App.tsx to change the UI.
+* Contributions, issues, and feature requests are welcome!
+Please open an issue or submit a pull request.

 ## License

-* Distributed under the terms in LICENSE.
+* This project is licensed under the GPL License.
+See [LICENSE](LICENSE) for details.